EmilStenstrom/friendlybit/comments/2009-02-13-motivation-for-building-for-ie6_comments.md

   comment_author: Techniques to use when IE6 dies | Web Development News
   comment_author_url: http://www.webdevelopmentnews.net/?p=375
   comment_content: '[...] except Microsoft themselves are talking about the death
     of IE6.
-I&#8217;ve tried motivating people to drop support, arguing that you at least can show IE6 users a message.
-Many have replied with &#8220;but our IT [...]'
+I’ve tried motivating people to drop support, arguing that you at least can show IE6 users a message.
+Many have replied with “but our IT [...]'
   comment_date: '2010-03-11 17:54:48'
   comment_post_ID: '430'
   comment_type: pingback